 Mamzelle V.S.
 Adolphine, Ph.D.

-Mamzelle V. S. Adolphine has worked as a teacher and a trainer at the elementary school level.
-She joined the faculty of American College of Education in 2010 as a professor in the Department of Curriculum and Instruction.
-She received her Ph.D. from Capella University and is a New York University Honors Scholar and a returned Peace Corps Volunteer who served in Mauritania, West Africa.
-She is very involved in her community and facilitates an ASTDEdge Restructuring Schools group.
+Dr. Mamzelle V. S. Adolphine received her Ph.D. from Capella University in 2008.
+She is a New York University Honors Scholar and a Returned Peace Corps volunteer who served in Mauritania, West Africa.
+She has worked both as a teacher and a trainer at the elementary school level.
+She joined American College of Education's faculty in 2010 as a professor in the department of Curriculum and Instruction.
+She has served on her community’s board Education committee and now serves as the facilitator for her community’s block association.
+Additionally, she facilitates ASTDEdge Restructuring Schools group.
 She enjoys hiking and cycling.

 Karen E. Austin, Ed.D.

-Karen E. Austin currently serves as an assistant principal with Chicago Public Schools and faculty member of American College of Education.
-Dr. Austin’s research interests include the effects of positive behavioral support and teacher and leadership effectiveness on student achievement.
+Dr. Karen E. Austin currently serves as an assistant principal with Chicago Public Schools, and professor at American College of Education.
+Dr. Austin’s research interests include: the effects of positive behavioral support, and teacher and leadership effectiveness on student achievement.
 Dr. Austin is most proud of her work focusing on appropriate practices for students with disabilities.
-She enjoys serving the community through her sorority and traveling the world.
-She received her Ed.D. from Argosy-Chicago, her M.A. from National-Louis University and her B.A. from Chicago State University.
+In her spare time she enjoys serving the community through her sorority, traveling the world, and spending time with her family.
+Dr. Austin received her doctorate in Education from Argosy-Chicago, her master's degree from National-Louis University, and her bachelor's degree from Chicago State University.

 Sarah Becerra, Ph.D.